Yellowstone National Park: Park creation

 In 1871, eleven years after his failed first effort, Ferdinand V. Hayden was finally able to explore the region.
-With government sponsorship, he returned to the region with a second, larger expedition, the Hayden Geological Survey of 1871.
+With government sponsorship, he returned with a second, larger expedition, the Hayden Geological Survey of 1871.
 He compiled a comprehensive report, including large-format photographs by William Henry Jackson and paintings by Thomas Moran.
 The report helped to convince the U.S. Congress to withdraw this region from public auction.
-On March 1, 1872, President Ulysses S. Grant signed The Act of Dedication law that created Yellowstone National Park.
+On March 1, 1872, President Ulysses S. Grant signed The Act of Dedication, the law which created Yellowstone National Park.

 Hayden, while not the only person to have thought of creating a park in the region, was its first and most enthusiastic advocate.
 He believed in "setting aside the area as a pleasure ground for the benefit and enjoyment of the people" and warned that there were those who would come and "make merchandise of these beautiful specimens".
-Worrying the area could face the same fate as Niagara Falls, he concluded the site should "be as free as the air or Water."
-In his report to the Committee on Public Lands, he concluded that if the bill failed to become law, "the vandals who are now waiting to enter into this wonder-land, will in a single season despoil, beyond recovery, these remarkable curiosities, which have required all the cunning skill of nature thousands of years to prepare".
+Worrying the area could face the same fate as Niagara Falls, he concluded the site should "be as free as the air or Water".
+In his report to the Committee on Public Lands, he concluded that if the bill failed to become law, "vandals who are now waiting to enter into this wonder-land, will in a single season despoil, beyond recovery, these remarkable curiosities, which have required all the cunning skill of nature thousands of years to prepare".

 Hayden and his 1871 party recognized Yellowstone as a unique place that should be available for further research.
-He also was encouraged to preserve it for others to see and experience it as well.
+He also was encouraged to preserve it for others to see and experience it.
 In 1873, Congress authorized and funded a survey to find a wagon route to the park from the south which was completed by the Jones Expedition of 1873.
-Eventually the railroads and, sometime after that, the automobile would make that possible.
-The park was not set aside strictly for ecological purposes; however, the designation "pleasure ground" was not an invitation to create an amusement park.
+The park was not set aside strictly for ecological purposes.
 Hayden imagined something akin to the scenic resorts and baths in England, Germany, and Switzerland.

 There was considerable local opposition to Yellowstone National Park during its early years.
-Some of the locals feared that the regional economy would be unable to thrive if there remained strict federal prohibitions against resource development or settlement within park boundaries and local entrepreneurs advocated reducing the size of the park so that mining, hunting, and logging activities could be developed.
+Some locals feared the regional economy would be unable to thrive if there remained strict federal prohibitions against resource development or settlement within park boundaries.
+Local entrepreneurs advocated reducing the size of the park so that mining, hunting, and logging activities could be developed.
 To this end, numerous bills were introduced into Congress by Montana representatives who sought to remove the federal land-use restrictions.